Posted on August 05, 2019

 - Previously deprecated API was removed — #1122.

-Also, we created a chat on Gitter for answering the questions on the framework use.
+Also, we created a chat on Discussions for answering the questions on the framework use.
 Please feel free to join and say hi!

 This is the first public release of Spine library supporting the JDBC-compliant storage engines.